The NIPS Climate Peer Support Group

 That is where peer support comes in.
-Literally millions of people in thousands of groups have found it helpful to set aside some time explicitly to come together in groups whose purpose is to help us deal with the stress in our lives, usually a group of people who are dealing with a similar source of stress—an illness, an addiction, a life condition (such as owning a pet).
+Literally millions of people in thousands of groups have found it helpful to set aside some time explicitly to come together in groups whose purpose is to help us deal with the stress in our lives, usually a group of people who are dealing with a similar source of stress—an illness, an addiction or a life condition.
 Other people just get together in general support groups.

 NIPS seeks to make that very well developed tool available to the Climate Action community.